4 fatally injured in stabbing spree in Southern California, suspect nabbed

 A suspect fatally stabbed four random people and wounded two others in a Southern California stabbing spree Wednesday, police said.

 An unidentified Orange County man was arrested.
 He allegedly stabbed a woman at an insurance business, two men at an apartment complex and a man at a gas station.
-The crimes spanned from Garden Grove to Santa Ana, which are under 10 miles from each other.
+The crimes spanned a period of two hours from Garden Grove to Santa Ana, which are under 10 miles from each other.

 The victim at the gas station was slashed in the face so badly, his nose was nearly severed.
 Both men at the apartment complex died.